-While 2012 brought along the most unexpected blessing in the guise of leaving my job to be a full time mom (Plan B), 2013 is shaping up to be the year of big new enterprises (Plan C): Getting The Whiz Times up and running, searching for childcare for B and … baby #2!
+While 2012 brought along the most unexpected blessing in the guise of leaving my job to be a full time mom (Plan B), 2013 is shaping up to be the year of new enterprises (Plan C): Working on new start up ideas, sending B to childcare and hopefully, preparing for baby #2!

 We’ve been actively trying again since my periods returned to “normal” after I stopped breastfeeding, sometime around B’s 11th month.
-I’m glad I began this blog when I first conceived #1 because it’s like I’m starting the process all over again, now that we have another POSITIVE test result!
+I’m glad I began this blog when I conceived #1 because it’s like starting the process all over again now that we have another POSITIVE test result!
 Hopefully I’ll be better and wiser, despite feeling older and more tired ;(

 Here’s my early pregnancy checklist: